-- (2) Without limiting subsection (1), a member of a council will not be regarded as having a general conflict of interest in a matter to be discussed at a meeting of the council by reason only of- - (a) an engagement with a community group, sporting club or similar organisation undertaken by the member in their capacity as a member; or - (b) membership of a political party; or - (c) membership of a community group, sporting club or similar organisation (if the member is not an office holder for the group, club or organisation); or - (d) the member having been a student of a particular school or their involvement with a school as parent of a student at the school; or - (e) a nomination or appointment as a member of a board of a corporation or other association, if the member was nominated for appointment by a council. - (3) A member of a council who is a member, officer or employee of an agency or instrumentality of the Crown, will be regarded as having a conflict of interest in a matter before the council if the matter directly concerns that agency or instrumentality but otherwise will not be regarded as having an interest in a matter by virtue of being a member, officer or employee of the agency or instrumentality. - (4) Regulations under subsection (1)(d)- - (a) may be limited to material conflicts of interest or general conflicts of interest, or may relate to conflicts of interest generally; and - (b) may make different provision according to the matter or circumstances to which they are expressed to apply.
+- In this Subdivision actual conflict of interest-see section 75A(1)(a); conflict of interest-see subsections (2) and (3); perceived conflict of interest-see section 75A(1)(b).
+Ear the purpose of this Subdivision but subject to this - (2) For the purposes of this Subdivision but subject to this section, a conflict of interest is a conflict between- - (a) a member of a council's interests (whether direct or indirect personal or pecuniary); and (b) the public interest, - that might lead to a decision that is contrary to the public interest. - (3) A member of a council will not be regarded as having a conflict of interest in a matter to be discussed at a meeting of the council- - (a) by reason only of- - (i) an engagement with a community group, sporting club or similar organisation undertaken by the member in his or her capacity as a member; or - (ii) membership of a political party; or - (iii) membership of a community group, sporting club or similar organisation (if the member is not an office holder for the group, club or organisation); or - (iv) the member having been a student of a particular school or his or her involvement with a school as parent of a student at the school; or - (v) a nomination or appointment as a member of a board of a corporation or other association, if the member was nominated for appointment by a council; or - (b) in prescribed circumstances. - (4) A member of a council will not be taken, for the purposes of this Subdivision, to have a conflict of interest in a matter to be discussed at a meeting of the council if the relevant member's interest in the matter is held in common with all or a substantial proportion of the ratepayers, electors or residents of the council area.

-75B-Dealing with general conflicts of interest
+75A-Dealing with actual and perceived conflicts of interest